Neptune Digital Assets (CVE:NDA) Stock Price Down 13.5% – Time to Sell?

-Separately, HC Wainwright lifted their price objective on Neptune Digital Assets from C$2.00 to C$3.00 in a research report on Thursday, January 30th.
+Separately, HC Wainwright lifted their price target on shares of Neptune Digital Assets from C$2.00 to C$3.00 in a research note on Thursday, January 30th.

 Neptune Digital Assets Corp. builds, owns, and operates digital currency infrastructure assets in Canada.
 The company stakes and lends various digital currencies.
 It also engages in the Bitcoin mining, node operations, cryptocurrency staking, and decentralized finance (DeFi) tokens, as well as invests in liquidity mining pools.